 In the late 1980’s Constance returned to dance and theater, performing arts she had studied in her youth (quite intensely in the case of childhood ballet).
 She performed professionally in the San Francisco Bay Area through the 1990’s.
 Fascinated with movement and the mind-body connection, she trained in the Alexander Technique with master teacher Frank Ottiwell and was certified in 2001.
 Still performing into her 50’s, Constance credits the Alexander Technique in keeping her injuries at bay, or at least, manageable.

 In 2002, Constance traveled to England to work with Sally Tottle, author of “BodySense, Revolutionize Your Riding with the Alexander Technique” and classical dressage trainer, Danny Pevsner, who was also an Alexander Technique teacher.
 This bringing together of two movement disciplines was inspiring and fruitful.

 By combining her teaching experience with continuing education courses on anatomy, trauma, breathing coordination, and other movement arts, Constance has developed a way of working with riders that frees up deeply patterned restrictions in posture and movement.
 For the student who aspires to be in true harmony with the horse, working with Constance can bridge the gap between knowing it’s possible and experiencing the reality.

-Constance travels to teach The Well-Carried Rider workshops as well as working privately with dressage riders and other performing artists in the Cape Cod area of New England.
+Constance travels to teach The Well-Carried Rider workshops as well as working privately with dressage riders and other performing artists around the country.